Creditors' Voluntary Liquidation

 In the pre appointment stage, we will request the Company’s directors and management for a list of all current creditors, including any potential unpaid salaries or arrears owed to employees.
 Please contact the Insolvency Practitioners and their team to assist you with your claim.
 Usually, your claim will be reviewed and submitted to the Redundancy Payments Office.
 For more details on redundancy, please see Factsheet: what to do when you’ve been made redundant – GOV.UK (www.gov.uk)

-Get in touch with us Today for a free consultation!
+Get in touch with us

 Feel free to either reach us directly via phone or email or submit a consultation form, detailing your situation and one of our team members will get back to you as promptly as possible.